 Activity When Evaluation Update Council's webpage with links to the DJPR webpage on cat containment.
-June (yearly review) Complete review and implement changes Review existing publications about responsible cat ownership from a range of organisations and providers with the view to making such publications available at Council offices and libraries
+June (yearly review) Complete review and implement changes Review existing publications about responsible cat ownership from a range of organisations and providers with the view to making such publications available at Council offices and libraries Activity When Evaluation

-Activity When Evaluation Explore the introduction of a night-time cat curfew and the control of cats during the day.
-March 2022 Commence review and implement recommendation (in conjunction with Council Order review)
+Explore the introduction of a night-time cat curfew and the control of cats during the day.
+Completed 2023.
+Adopted - 1st Jan 2024 to begin enforcement.